 Located in the south of the city, Mirador El Caracol offers the most distant views of San Miguel de Allende.
 Plus, its location on the main road into the city means you’ll probably drive past it at some point.

-While the views may be slightly more distant, they are still stunning.
-What’s more, fewer trees and people obstruct your view here than at El Mirador.
+While the views may be slightly more distant, they’re still stunning.
+What’s more, fewer trees and people obstruct your view here than at the main San Miguel mirador.

 Mirador Presa del Obraje